|

 we rushed forward, quickly formed line and overwhelmed the gun.
 Lt.
 Colonel Campbell

 had the drummer beat the parley to give the Rebels a chance to surrender but they refused.
+As the assault on the fort began we advanced by

 files on a narrow path and were quickly inside their unfinished works.
 The Rangers